mwarman/nestjs-playground/docs/infrastructure-guide.md

 CDK_DATABASE_USERNAME = postgres;
 CDK_DATABASE_MIN_CAPACITY = 0.5; // Minimum ACUs (configurable)
 CDK_DATABASE_MAX_CAPACITY = 1; // Maximum ACUs (configurable)
+CDK_DATABASE_READ_REPLICA = false; // Enable read replica (default: false)
 ```

+**Read Replica Support**:

+When `CDK_DATABASE_READ_REPLICA=true`:

+- Creates a serverless v2 reader instance in the Aurora cluster
+- Stores the read endpoint hostname in a separate AWS Secrets Manager secret
+- Passes the read replica hostname to the application as `DB_HOST_READ_ONLY`
+- Application creates a read-only TypeORM data source using the replica endpoint
+- Falls back to primary host if `DB_HOST_READ_ONLY` is not provided

+When `CDK_DATABASE_READ_REPLICA=false` (default):

+- No reader instances are created (cost optimization)
+- Application uses the primary database for all operations

 **Cost Optimization Features**: